Structure of Kerr black hole spacetimes in Weyl conformal gravity: Extremal limits and horizon temperatures

 Finding local extrema ($\partial \kappa^\mathcal{E}/\partial r = 0$) gives us the condition

 A cubic with real coefficients may have one or three real roots.
-The extremal ergosurface cosmological limit corresponds to where two of three real roots are repeated.
-The condition for this \cite{cubic} is that the discriminant of $\Delta^{\mathcal{E}}$ \eqref{eq:rescaled ergo}
+The extremal ergosurface cosmological limit $\mathcal{E}_\mathrm{C}$ corresponds to where two of three real roots coincide.
+The condition for this~\cite{cubic} is that the discriminant of $\Delta^{\mathcal{E}}$~\eqref{eq:rescaled ergo}

 vanishes $(D^{\mathcal{E}} = 0)$.
 This can be manipulated to yield the condition